michaelcfoti/RnB-Wavelet/README.md

 - Average rhythmic spectrum
 - Beta distribution of the dataset

- Note: There is a alternative interactive live script available where users can add their own data.
+ Note: There is an alternative interactive live script available where users can add their own data.
 Download the wRnBLive repository.

 ## File structure